pycom/pycom-documentation/content/pytrackpysense/introduction.md

     - chapter/pytrackpysense
 ---

-In addition to the Expansion Board, Pycom also offers three additional sensor boards, which are ideal for quickly building a fully functioning IoT solution!
+In addition to the Expansion Board, Pycom also offers three additional types of sensor boards, which are ideal for quickly building a fully functioning IoT solution!
 Whether the application is environment sensing or asset tracking, these additional boards support a variety of sensors.
+New versions of the Pytrack and Pysense are now available with additional features:

 ## Pytrack 2.0 X